-On Wednesday, the 58-year-old was found guilty of sex trafficking, attempted sex trafficking, sex trafficking conspiracy, forced labor conspiracy, wire fraud conspiracy, racketeering and racketeering conspiracy.
+In June 2019, Raniere was found guilty of sex trafficking, attempted sex trafficking, sex trafficking conspiracy, forced labor conspiracy, wire fraud conspiracy, racketeering and racketeering conspiracy for presiding over a trafficking ring in which women were recruited as "slaves" by other female members, or "masters," and manipulated into having sex with the NXIVM co-founder.

-Earlier this year, five women, including Smallville actress Allison Mack, pleaded guilty to lesser charges, leaving Raniere as the only one who went to trial following a months-long federal investigation into NXIVM and DOS—the secret sorority that included 15 to 20 women whom Raniere would have sex with, while they were instructed to be faithful to him.
+Earlier last year, five women, including Smallville actress Allison Mack, pleaded guilty to lesser charges, leaving Raniere as the only one who went to trial following a months-long federal investigation into NXIVM and DOS—a secret sorority that included 15 to 20 women recruited primarily to be sex partners for Raniere, a commitment (for the women) that included a ceremony in which they were branded with a symbol incorporating Raniere and Mack's initials.

-DOS was said to be an acronym for the Latin "Dominus Obsequious Sororium," which roughly translates to "Master of the Obedient Female Companions."
+DOS was said to be an acronym for the Latin "Dominus Obsequious Sororium," which reportedly roughly translates into "Master of the Obedient Female Companions."

 "Over the last seven weeks, this trial has revealed that Raniere, who portrayed himself as a savant and a genius, was in fact, a master manipulator, a con man and the crime boss of a cult-like organization involved in sex trafficking, child pornography, extortion, compelled abortions, branding, degradation and humiliation," said Richard P. Donoghue, U.S. Attorney for the Eastern District of New York, shortly after the verdict was handed down.